 This is a retrospective cohort conducted at a tertiary referral center for pediatrics.
-The study protocol approved by the Institutional Scientific and Ethics review committee (IRB# 18095).
+The study protocol was approved by the institutional scientific and ethics review committee (IRB# 18095).
 Likewise, the reporting of the study complies with the RECORD statement.

-All the subjects of this research were based on the previous data collected in the study done by Batalla et al. on XDR Gram-negative bacteria in 2017 (8).
-All urine culture specimens with Gram-negative bacteria isolate were identified and evaluated for potential eligible cases.
-The medical records of patients diagnosed with XDR Gram negative UTI were further identified and included for analysis.
+All the subjects of this research were based on the previous data collected in the study done by Batalla et al on XDR gram-negative bacteria in 2017.8 All urine culture specimens with gram-negative bacteria isolate were identified and evaluated for potentially eligible cases.
+The medical records of patients diagnosed with XDR gram-negative UTI were further identified and included for analysis.
 Only urine specimens aseptically collected by suprapubic aspiration, catheterization, or clean catch mid-stream, were considered.
-Patients with culture proven XDR UTI that were excluded from the study due to inability to assess the treatment outcome included: patients who were prematurely discharged, patients who died due to other conditions, patients who received treatment elsewhere, and patients that were loss to follow-up.
+Patients with culture-proven XDR UTI that were excluded from the study due to inability to assess the treatment outcome comprised of patients who were prematurely discharged, patients who died due to other conditions, patients who received treatment elsewhere, and patients that were lost to followup.

-Collected demographic and clinical characteristics of patients include: sex, age, nutritional status, underlying co-morbidities, surgical intervention, intake of immunosuppresants (such as steroids and chemotherapeutics), accessory medical procedures (invasive vascular access, mechanical ventilator, blood transfusion, indwelling foley catheter placement, culture source, growth organism, antimicrobial susceptibility, prior antibiotic intake, total hospital stay, number of hospital days prior to XDR Gram negative infection, treatment received and treatment outcome.
-The nutritional status was categorized according to WHO growth chart standards (9).
+Collected demographic and clinical characteristics of patients included sex, age, nutritional status, underlying comorbidities, surgical intervention, intake of immunosuppresants (such as steroids and chemotherapeutics), accessory medical procedures (invasive vascular access, mechanical ventilator, blood transfusion, indwelling Foley catheter placement), culture source, growth organism, antimicrobial susceptibility, prior antibiotic intake, total hospital stay, number of hospital days prior to XDR gram-negative infection, treatment received and treatment outcome.
+The nutritional status was categorized according to the World Health Organization growth chart standards.9

-The patients were categorized according to treatment outcomes, treatment success or treatment failure.
-Treatment success was defined as clinical response to medical management such as: resolution of presenting signs and symptoms (eg. fever), and/or no significant urine culture after treatment.
-Treatment failure was defined as persistence of clinical presentation of UTI, or persistent significant XDR, or MDR Gram-negative growth on subsequent urine culture, and/or death.
+The patients were categorized according to treatment outcomes: success or failure.
+Treatment success was defined as clinical response to medical management, such as resolution of presenting signs and symptoms (e.g., fever) and/or no significant urine culture after treatment.
+Treatment failure was defined as persistence of clinical presentation of UTI, or persistent significant XDR or multi-drug-resistance (MDR) gramnegative growth on subsequent urine culture, and/or death.

 To summarize the demographic and clinical characteristics of the patients in the overall and between treatment groups, descriptive statistics were used.
-This includes, count and percent, as well as median and interquartile range.
+This includes, count and percent, as well as median and interquartile range (IQR).
 Univariate analysis was used to assess statistical differences between the two groups of treatment outcomes.
-Specifically, Fisher-exact test and Mann Whitney U test, were used for categorical and continuous variables, respectively.
+Specifically, Fisher-exact test and Mann-Whitney U test were used for categorical and continuous variables, respectively.
 To determine the variables that were predictive of poor patient response, the multivariate logistic regression tool was used.
 Odds ratio (OR) and corresponding 95% confidence interval (CI) were generated.
-The statistically significant level was set at p-value p < 0.05.
+The statistically significant level was set at p<0.05.
 All statistical analyses were performed using SPSS v 21.0.